Entrepreneur Pillars of Female Empowerment!

 5) Reproductive Empowerment: Providing women with the supplies and access to information that allows them to make informed decisions about their own bodies and reproductive health.
 The after effects of a sexual encounter generally have far greater repercussions for women and an unwanted pregnancy can seriously limit a woman's options in life.

 7) Legal Empowerment: Legal empowerment applies in part to each of the other areas previously detailed.
-When a business lobbies on behalf of women, or works to change the laws to move towards greater rights and equality for women, they would certainly then be classified a feminist enterprise.
+When business lobbies on behalf of women or works to change the laws to move towards greater rights and equality for women, they would certainly then be classified an ecofeminist enterprise.